gitgroch/ecom-project-1/README.md

 - This project relies heavily on the code from the Code Institute tutorial "Building an E-Commerce - Project - Boutique Ado", code has been altered and updated to suit the project needs.
 - All images are my own
 - Footer code partially credited to MDBootstrap
+- Credit to [Code With Stein](https://www.youtube.com/watch?v=8iCqlFyFu2s) on YouTube for tutorial on adding reviews